k-butz/c8y-device-simulator/README.md

 ```

 * Now you're all set, do `./c8y-device-simulator` to start the project.
 Make sure to have `config.toml` and `.env` file in the same directory where you start this executable from.

+# Deploy as Cumulocity Microservices

+The project can be deployed as Cumulocity via `just build-amd64-image && just deploy-microservice`.
+This requires (just)[https://github.com/casey/just] and (go-c8y-cli)[https://goc8ycli.netlify.app/docs/introduction/] being installed.
+If you do not have these tools installed, no problem, just take a look in the project roots `justfile` to see the necessary steps to build and upload the image.